-The Coastal Zone Management Act (CZMA) is different from Section 106 review, as the CZMA follows the SCDHEC-OCRM Policies and Procedures (PDF) guidance for addressing cultural resources within the 8 coastal counties of South Carolina.
+The Coastal Zone Management Act (CZMA) is different from Section 106 review, as the CZMA follows the SCDHEC-OCRM program guidance for addressing cultural resources within the 8 coastal counties of South Carolina.
 The CZMA directs OCRM to determine if its permitting actions will affect properties listed in or eligible for listing in the National Register of Historic Places, or Geographic Areas of Particular Concern (GAPCs).
 OCRM must determine if the proposed project will preserve the characteristics for which the GAPC is listed or eligible for listing in the National Register.
 OCRM consults with the SHPO on these projects.

 7. What does the SHPO need for review of a project?

 The SHPO needs a completed project review form for every project submitted.
 There are two forms: Section 106 Project Review Form (PDF) and OCRM Project Review Form (PDF).
 The form must be completed in its entirety, as it is not the SHPO’s responsibility to identify historic properties or to make a determination of effect of the project on historic properties.
 This information must be provided, along with USGS topographic maps, aerial photographs, and project photographs.
 The SHPO cannot accept faxed or e-mailed submissions.